-Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, exercise therapy, and corrective exercise.
-He works in one-on-one and group rehabilitation settings training people who have been injured at work, in car accidents, and during sport activities.
+Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, therapy, and correcCoursexercise.
+He works in one-on-one and group rehabilitation settings, training injured people who have been at work, in car accidents, and during sports activities.
 His clients and group exercise participants include a wide variety of individuals from healthy and special populations.
-Rick has given over 233 presentations to 4,531 fitness professionals and consumers across Canada, while continuing to work in rehabilitation centers, physiotherapy clinics, fitness clubs, and personal training studios.
-Rick recently completed his Masters of Science degree focusing on corrective exercise and therapeutic exercise for the rotator cuff.
-To reach Rick, or learn about his exercise rehabilitation courses, please visit Exercises For Injuries .
+Rick has given over 233 presentations to 4,531 fitness professionals and consumers across Canada while working in rehabilitation centers, physiotherapy clinics, fitness clubs, and personal training studios.
+Rick recently completed his Master of Science degree focusing on corrective and therapeutic exercises for the rotator cuff.
+To reach Rick or learn about his exercise rehabilitation courses, please visit Exercises For Injuries.

-To Register for this Course – *Course No Longer Available
+- For this course – *Course No Longer Available

-To register for the full weekend – *Course No Longer Available
+- For the whole weekend – *Course No Longer Available

 Rick Kaselj, MS